-Today I’d like to welcome my friend Jamie as a guest poster on the site.
-Take it away Jaime!
+Therefore, today I’d like to welcome my friend Jamie as a guest poster on the site.
+She is a goddess when it comes to home canning vegetable beef soup.
+Take it away, Jaime!

 There is nothing quite like a hot bowl of homemade soup on a cold and windy day.
 But if you are like me, sometimes you want the food but maybe not all the mess, or you don’t have the time at that moment.
-If you learn to can your soup, you only have the mess once, but can enjoy the soup over and over again!
+Therefore, if you learn the process of canning vegetable beef soup, you only have the mess once, but can enjoy the soup over and over again!

 Home Canned Vegetable Beef soup is one of my favorites!
-It also a perfect soup to make at the end of the season when the last of the vegetables are finishing.
-This post isn’t a typical recipe.
+It is also a perfect soup to make at the end of the season when the last of the vegetables are finished.
+Therefore, this post isn’t a typical recipe.
 It’s more of a guideline to allow you to use your personal recipe.

-In a large stockpot or pressure cooker, add a little oil and your meat.
+In a large stockpot or pressure cooker, add a little oil and the meat.
 I used beef stew meat for this soup.
-Brown your meat and add the seasonings that you like.
-I use pepper, garlic and onion powder and a little salt.
+Then, brown your meat and add the seasonings that you like.
+I use pepper, garlic, onion powder, and a little salt.

 Once the beef has been browned, you can then add your stock/broth and your vegetables.
 I used to use V8 juice along with some beef broth.
 But since I found out about tomato powder, I’ve switched.
 I now use boiling water, tomato powder, and beef bouillon.
 It works well to give a nice deep flavor.
 Once everything is added, and you have seasoned to your taste with salt and pepper, let it simmer until the vegetables start to get tender.
 You don’t want to cook it too long in the pot because it will all cook more during the canning process and you don’t want everything to become mush.
 Then let it simmer, and in about 20-30 minutes, you’ve got homemade vegetable soup!

 Now you are ready to fill your hot, prepared jars.
-I like to put my soup in wide mouth pint jars so that they are single serving size.
-Fill your jars making sure to keep 1″ of headspace.
-Make sure you remove any air bubbles.
+I like to put my soup in wide-mouth pint jars so that they are single-serving size.
+So, fill your jars making sure to keep 1″ of headspace.
+In addition, make sure you remove any air bubbles.

 Pin It Now For Later!